sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Additional Lua functions for LuaTeX macro programmers
+Short desc    : Additional Lua functions for LuaTeX macro programmers
 URL          : http://tug.org/texlive/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : Lualibs is a collection of Lua modules useful for general
+Descript     : Lualibs is a collection of Lua modules useful for general
              : programming.
 The bundle is based on lua modules shipped with
              : ConTeXt, and are made available in this bundle for use
              : independent of ConTeXt.